GIFA Surveys – 32 ESFA PSBP2 Schools, ~250,000m²

-Capturing large areas of the school estates as part of the EFA PSBP2 school building programme core surveys required a different approach to the traditional disto based survey method.
+Capturing large areas of the school estates as part of the ESFA PSBP2 school building programme core surveys required a different approach to the traditional disto based survey method.

 During 2017 the second phase of the priority schools building programme has accelerated.
 SUMO have been providing both the Utility/Topographic and the gross internal floor area core surveys.
 This case study describes a new innovative use of mobile scanning to capture data much faster than was previously possible and the use of BIM software to create a coordinated set of drawings and schedules for each project.

 - The number and scale of schools requiring survey has mean that the historic approach of surveying during school holidays was not suitable.

 - Traditional methods of survey produce CAD output but non-graphical data cannot be added and so has to be coordinated manually